ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 - 1: If replication is performed under the following conditions, XLog is converted into a SQL statement and reflected in the replicated table.

 - Column information
-  If the data types are different
+  If the data types are different.
-  If sizes, precisions, and scales are different
+  If sizes, precisions, and scales are different.

 - Constraints
-  If the check constraints are different
+  If the check constraints are different.

-  If Not Null constraints are different
+  If Not Null constraints are different.

-  If any of the other meta information contains a LOB column
+  If any of the other meta information contains a LOB column.

 - Indexes
   If a unique index or function-based index consists of columns to be replicated and not to be replicated